 Immunological assays to characterise the immunogenicity profile of the candidate vaccine should be developed, optimised for clinical use, and qualified prior to FIH studies.

-Immunogenicity data of the Phase 1 and other Phase 1b studies will be analysed to characterise immunogenicity.
+Immunogenicity data of the Phase 1 and other Phase 1b studies will be analysed to characterise immunogenicity using primary and exploratory endpoints.
 The elicited immune responses must provide evidence that the candidate induces vaccine antigen(s)-specific immune responses and an evaluation must be made of whether these responses are sufficient to progress development of the candidate vaccine.
 In addition to safety, immunogenicity will guide the selection of the dose(s) to be further evaluated in Phase 2a study(ies).

 Safe and well-tolerated dose(s) providing the most robust immune response, after evaluation of the dose response pattern, should be selected from the doses evaluated in Phase 2a and in pre-proof of concept study eg POI for further study in Phase 2b.
 Immunogenicity data from earlier studies should be evaluated to determine if additional assays should be considered for evaluation of immune response in Phase 2a.

 Immunological assays should be validated prior to the Phase 2b study.